winter

 Group Size

 There is no minimum, and twelve (12) is the maximum group size in the Park.
-Those who are registered as part of a group but wish to climb solo (alone) must submit a separate Winter Use Registration Form to the Chimney Pond Ranger.
+Those who are registered as part of a group but wish to climb solo (alone) must submit a separate Winter Hiking/Camping Application to the Chimney Pond Ranger.
 Submission of this form does not authorize a winter climber to participate in unprotected free solo climbing on technical terrain (routes that would normally be climbed with the use of ropes and means of protection).

 Travel Time